alanc98/rtems-cfs-demo/README.md

 rki2/build/bbb-libbsd-cfs/rtems-rki.img
 ```

 This can be copied to the SD card so u-boot can boot the RTEMS + cFS image.
 Where are the cFS app objects, tables, and startup script?
 They are bundled in the image in the IMFS + TAR file system that RTEMS will unpack into the RAM disk.
-I did not intend to document all of the details about running RTEMS on the Beagle here.
-You may need to consult the RTEMS docs at https://docs.rtems.org.
+If you need more information on building and running RTEMS, please consult the RTEMS docs at https://docs.rtems.org.